 Once loaded to a more advanced eDiscovery software, these items will be OCRed (made searchable through optical character recognition) so you have the capability to search and cull anything that does not hit on your search terms.
 This will leave you with potentially responsive ESI and documents that Microsoft 365 was unable to index.

-NOTE: Certain Microsoft licenses (E5) have Microsoft 365 Advanced eDiscovery which has more features that Core eDiscovery.
-However Advanced eDiscovery also has limitations that still may necessitate the use of more robust eDiscovery tools (e.g. only native production formats, inability to process third party data, and keyword search limitations described below).
+NOTE: Certain Microsoft licenses (E5) have Microsoft 365 Advanced eDiscovery which has more features than Core eDiscovery.
+However, Advanced eDiscovery also has limitations that still may necessitate the use of more robust eDiscovery tools (e.g. only native production formats, inability to process third-party data, and keyword search limitations described below).
 Below are the main differences between Core and Advanced eDiscovery:

 In Microsoft 365 eDiscovery, you may only use prefix wildcard searches and the prefix must include at least 3 characters; for example, cat* or set*.
 Suffix searches (*cat), infix searches (c*t), substring searches (*cat*), and prefixes less than 3 characters (ca*) are not supported.
 If your search terms include one of these unsupported wildcard formats you are out of luck.

 Depending on your search requirements, these limitations may complicate things.
 In some instances, it may make more sense to do a full mailbox collection and process data in a tool with more advanced search capabilities.
 For instance, before utilizing Microsoft 365 eDiscovery search features, we analyze each matter individually and determine the most time and cost-effective workflow and the eDiscovery platform with the best capability to meet the needs of a project.